open-tool/ultron/docs/docs/intro/configuration.md

     lazyColumnOperationTimeoutMs = 15_000
     operationPollingTimeoutMs = 100
     lazyColumnItemSearchLimit = 100
-    useUnmergedTree = true //set up this value as a default for all SemanticNodeInteractions }
+    useUnmergedTree = true // set up this value as a default for all SemanticNodeInteractions }
 ```